Editorial Integrity - Why you can trust CarInsurance.com

 Even with bare-bones coverage, you can still save on car insurance by comparing rates.
 The difference between the highest and lowest rate fielded from significant insurers can vary widely.

-To compare car insurance rates by company, below you’ll see how large insurers rank on price for state minimum liability coverage in 2022.
+To compare car insurance rates by company, below you’ll see how large insurers rank on price for state minimum liability coverage.

 Average rates of minimum liability insurance, by company